SUMMARY

 Two Iranian Missile Attacks, Seen As Reprisal For The U.S. Killing Of A Prominent Iranian Commander, Resulted In 50 Troops Being Diagnosed With Traumatic Brain Injuries.
 According to NPR, “The number of U.S. service members diagnosed with traumatic brain injury after Iranian missile attacks earlier this month has risen to 50 — up from the 34 reported last week.
 The Pentagon announced the increase Tuesday evening and said 32 of those 50 service members have already received treatment and returned to duty in Iraq.
 The remaining 18 were sent to Germany for further evaluation […] The uptick in reported injuries comes about three weeks after the Iranian attack, which targeted at least two Iraqi military bases housing U.S. personnel.
 The attack, itself a reprisal for the U.S. killing of a prominent Iranian commander, destroyed swaths of at least one of those bases — Ain al-Asad air base, northwest of Baghdad.
 No U.S. or Iraqi service members were killed.”
 [NPR, 1/29/20]

-Pompeo Defended Killing Of Iranian Military Leader But Avoided Answering Questions About The ‘Imminent Attack’ He Cited As Justification For The Attack.
-According to Reutesr, “Democrats in Congress said it was not clear why the Iranian military leader, long seen as a threat by U.S. authorities, had to be killed now.
+Pompeo Defended Killing Of Iranian Military Leader But Avoided Answering Questions About The Imminent Attack He Cited As Justification For The Strike.
+According to Reuters, “Democrats in Congress said it was not clear why the Iranian military leader, long seen as a threat by U.S. authorities, had to be killed now.
 They said Trump does not have the authority to go to war without congressional approval, and that his actions put the country at greater risk […] Pompeo, Trump’s top diplomat and a trusted adviser, made the administration’s case during multiple television interviews on Sunday, saying there was ‘no skepticism’ among senior U.S. leaders who had access to all the intelligence on Friday’s targeted killing.
 He deflected questions about the ‘imminent attack’ he had cited on Friday as justification for the strike, and described the threat posed by Soleimani as long-term and wide-ranging.
 ‘We would have been culpably negligent had we not taken this action,’ Pompeo said on NBC’s ‘Meet the Press.’
 ‘It’s never one thing. ...
 It’s never one moment.
 It’s never one instance,’ he said.
 ‘It’s a full situational awareness of risk and analysis.’”
 [Reuters, 1/5/20]

-Pompeo: Expected Iranian Retaliation Against Americans Is Just A ‘Little Noise.’
+Pompeo: Expected Iranian Retaliation Against Americans Is Just A “Little Noise.”
 According to New York Magazine, “When host Chuck Todd asked Pompeo if he could ‘confidently say America is safer today,’ he responded ‘absolutely.’
 Todd followed up, asking how that perspective could accommodate the administration’s expectation of ‘retaliation on American citizens.’
 Pompeo replied by accusing Todd of ‘concentrating on the second and the moment.’
 ‘It may be that there is a little noise here in the interim and that the Iranians make the choice to respond,’ Pompeo said.
 ‘I hope that they don’t.
 President Trump has made clear what we will do in response if they do, then our response will be decisive and vigorous just as it has been so far.’”
-[New York Magazine, 1/5/20] [Twitter, 1/5/20]
+[New York Magazine, 1/5/20]

-Iran Fired More Than 20 Missiles At The US Targets In Iraq As Retribution For The Soleimani Strike.
+Iran Fired More Than 20 Missiles At The U.S. Targets In Iraq As Retribution For The Soleimani Strike.
 According to ABC News, “Iran fired multiple missiles into Iraq on Tuesday evening, targeting U.S. military sites in what appeared to be retaliation for the recent American drone strike that killed one of its top generals.
 The Islamic Revolutionary Guard Corps swiftly took credit, and one Iranian politician tweeted his nation’s flag -- an apparent swipe at President Donald Trump who tweeted the American flag after the U.S. killing of Iranian Gen. Qassem Soleimani […] Later, Iran's Foreign Minister Javad Zarif tweeted, ‘Iran took & concluded proportionate measures in self-defense under Article 51 of UN Charter targeting base from which cowardly armed attack against our citizens & senior officials were launched.’
 ‘We do not seek escalation or war, but will defend ourselves against any aggression,’ he added.”
 [ABC News, 1/7/20]

-Trump Appeared To Brush Off The Traumatic Brain Injuries Sustained By U.S. Service Members After Iran’s Missile Strike On A Base In Iraq Stating That He ‘Heard That They Had Headaches.’
+Trump Appeared To Brush Off The Traumatic Brain Injuries Sustained By U.S. Service Members After Iran’s Missile Strike On A Base In Iraq Stating That He “Heard That They Had Headaches.”
 According to ABC News, “President Donald Trump appeared to brush off the traumatic brain injuries (TBI) and concussion-like injuries sustained by U.S. service members after Iran’s missile strike on a military base in Iraq, saying he did not consider them to be ‘very serious injuries.’
 ‘I heard that they had headaches.
 And a couple of other things,’ Trump said Wednesday at a news conference in Davos, Switzerland.
 ‘But I would say and I can report it is not very serious.’”
 [ABC News, 1/22/20]

-August 2017: Trump Repeatedly Discussed Invading Venezuela Even After His Then National Security Advisor H.H.
-McMaster Explained The Potentially Disastrous Consequences.
+August 2017: Trump Repeatedly Discussed Invading Venezuela, Even After His Then National Security Advisor McMaster Explained The Potentially Disastrous Consequences.
 According to the Associated Press, “As a meeting last August in the Oval Office to discuss sanctions on Venezuela was concluding, President Donald Trump turned to his top aides and asked an unsettling question: With a fast unraveling Venezuela threatening regional security, why can’t the U.S. just simply invade the troubled country?
 The suggestion stunned those present at the meeting, including U.S. Secretary of State Rex Tillerson and national security adviser H.R.
 McMaster, both of whom have since left the administration.
 This account of the previously undisclosed conversation comes from a senior administration official familiar with what was said.
 In an exchange that lasted around five minutes, McMaster and others took turns explaining to Trump how military action could backfire and risk losing hard-won support among Latin American governments to punish President Nicolas Maduro for taking Venezuela down the path of dictatorship, according to the official […] But Trump pushed back.
 Although he gave no indication he was about to order up military plans, he pointed to what he considered past cases of successful gunboat diplomacy in the region, according to the official, like the invasions of Panama and Grenada in the 1980s.”
 [Associated Press, 7/4/18]

 September 2017: Trump Discussed Military Options To Remove Maduro From Power On The Sidelines Of The U.N.
 General Assembly.
 According to the Associated Press, “Then in September, on the sidelines of the U.N.
 General Assembly, Trump discussed it again, this time at greater length, in a private dinner with leaders from four Latin American allies that included Santos, the same three people said and Politico reported in February.
 The U.S. official said Trump was specifically briefed not to raise the issue and told it wouldn’t play well, but the first thing the president said at the dinner was, ‘My staff told me not to say this.’
 Trump then went around asking each leader if they were sure they didn’t want a military solution, according to the official, who added that each leader told Trump in clear terms they were sure.
 Eventually, McMaster would pull aside the president and walk him through the dangers of an invasion, the official said.”
 [Associated Press, 7/4/18]

-June 2017: President Trump Took Credit For Saudi Arabia’s Move To Isolate It’s Neighbor Qatar, Home To Two Major U.S. Military Outposts.
+June 2017: Trump Took Credit For Saudi Arabia’s Move To Isolate Its Neighbor Qatar, Home To Two Major U.S. Military Outposts.
 According to the New York Times, “President Trump thrust himself into a bitter Persian Gulf dispute on Tuesday, taking credit for Saudi Arabia’s move to isolate its smaller neighbor, Qatar, and rattling his national security staff by upending a critical American strategic relationship.
 In a series of tweets, Mr. Trump said his call for an end to the financing of radical groups had prompted Saudi Arabia and four other countries to act this week against Qatar, a tiny, energy-rich emirate that is arguably America’s most important military outpost in the Middle East.
 ‘During my recent trip to the Middle East I stated that there can no longer be funding of Radical Ideology,’ he wrote in a midmorning post.
 ‘Leaders pointed to Qatar — look!’ […] But it is also home to two major American command posts, including a $60 million center from which the United States and its allies conduct their air war on Islamic State militants in Iraq and Syria.
 [New York Times, 6/6/17]

 Trump’s Statements Of Support Contradicted His Own Military And American Ambassador To Qatar.
 According to the New York Times, “Pentagon officials said they, too, were taken aback by Mr. Trump’s tweets, particularly given the American military’s deep ties to Qatar.
 The military has been eager to avoid political quarrels with the Qataris, a goal reflected in statements by its spokesmen.
 ‘The United States and the coalition are grateful to the Qataris for their longstanding support of our presence and their enduring commitment to regional security,’ Lt.
 Col. Damien Pickart, spokesman for the Air Force component of the Central Command, said on Monday.
 Al Udeid Air Base, outside the Qatari capital, Doha, is home to more than 11,000 American and coalition service members.
 Mr. Mattis made a point of visiting in April, spending three nights in Doha, where he met with the emir.
 Mr. Trump’s tweets also appeared to contradict the American ambassador to Qatar, Dana Shell Smith, who this week retweeted a post of hers saying Qatar had made ‘real progress’ in curbing financial support for terrorists.”
 [New York Times, 6/6/17]